Suspect in Colorado grocery store shooting faces 10 counts of murder, police say - KVIA

 Witnesses have described scenes of terror and panic at the supermarket Monday.

-Police said they were called there about gunfire around 2:40 p.m.
-MT Monday; the suspect was taken into custody at 3:28 p.m., Herold has said.
+The affidavit states Boulder police 911 dispatch received multiple calls.
+One caller told dispatchers the shooter shot out the window of a car and chased a man toward the street.
+Other callers said the shooter was wearing “an armored vest.”

-A shooter had gunned down at least one person in the parking lot before going inside, according to Anna Haynes, a college student who was looking from her apartment window across the street.
+Multiple callers said they were hiding in the store.
+Employees told dispatchers they “observed the suspect shoot an elderly man in the parking lot.
+The suspect then walked up to the elderly man, stood over him and shot him multiple additional times,” the affidavit said.

-Haynes heard what turned out to be gunshots, and then looked outside and “saw a body in the middle of the parking lot. “
+College student Anna Haynes was across the street in her apartment when heard what turned out to be gunshots, and then looked outside and “saw a body in the middle of the parking lot.”

-“I also saw the gunman himself holding a semiautomatic rifle,” Haynes, editor-in-chief of the University of Colorado’s CU Independent.
+“I also saw the gunman himself holding a semiautomatic rifle,” and eventually he was “shooting rapid-fire” at something before entering the building, said Haynes, editor-in-chief of the University of Colorado’s CU Independent.

-“On his way to the entrance, had turned around and was shooting rapid-fire at one particular target. … And then he turned around, he entered the building through the handicap entrance.
+“And a few seconds later, I saw people running out of the building; I heard screaming; I heard people leaving in their cars, and it just evolved into chaos within just a couple of minutes,” she said.

-“And a few seconds later, I saw people running out of the building, I heard screaming, I heard people leaving in their cars, and it just evolved into chaos within just a couple of minutes.”
+Maggie Montoya, a pharmacy tech at King Soopers, told CNN’s Anderson Cooper she was signing people up for Covid-19 vaccinations when she heard the first shot and her store manager yelled there was an active shooter.

 Ryan Borowski told CNN he was grabbing a bag of chips and a soda when he heard the first shot and saw a terrified woman running toward him.
 By the third shot, he was running with her toward the back of the store.